Roboy/ss18_showmaster/README.md

 ### 1. Facial Expressions
-In addition to the old faces and expression in Unity, the following faces are added and can be triggered via ROS:
+In addition to the old faces and expressions in Unity, the following faces & emotions were added by animating them in Unity and and can be triggered via ROS:
  - suprised Roboy
  - crying Roboy
  - irritated Roboy
  - Roboy wearing sunglasses

- - *but how*?
+ The animations can be triggered via the code using Microsoft Visual Studies in RoboyUnityFace/Assets/RoboyAnimator.cs The corresponding computers must be connected using the same IP-address.
+Emotions can now be triggered via ROS.

 ### 2. Generative Models
 The old Generative Model was neither a state of the art implementation nor did it use a state of the art dataset as a basis.
 The new model is originating from Facebooks Dialog Research Platform [ParlAI](https://github.com/facebookresearch/ParlAI/).
 There, several state of the art implementations as well as several datasets are integrated in one platform.
 For Roboy, the profilememory implementation was choosen based on the Personachat dataset.